gotgenes/gtestctest-sandbox/README.md

 ctest
 ```

-The sandboxed project has three tests spread out over 2 test cases.
+The sandboxed project has three unit tests contained in two test cases,
-2 of the tests are expected to pass, 1 test is expected to fail.
+and two integration tests as scripts.
+Two of the unit tests are expected
+to pass, one test is expected to fail, and one of the integration tests
-To see the more detailed output from the test runner use:
+is expected to pass and also one to fail.
+To see the more detailed
+output from the test runner use:

 ```
 ctest --verbose
 ```